Dkmbugua/Dkmbugua/README.md

 ## 🚀 About Me

 Hi, I’m David Mbugua — a passionate fullstack developer who loves building scalable and user-friendly web applications.
-I specialize in React, Node.js, and Python, and I thrive on solving real-world problems with clean, efficient code.
-My recent work includes developing productivity tools, financial management apps, and contributing to open source projects.
-I’m always eager to learn, collaborate, and take on new challenges!
+I specialize in React, Node.js, and Python, and I thrive on solving real-world challenges.

 ---